 - I know enough about my health (knowledge) covers what you know about your health, conditions, medication, investigations and treatment.

 - I can look after my health (self-management) covers your perceived ability to manage your treatment, health and lifestyle, This includes perceived self-efficacy, motivation (reflective and automatic) and capabilities.

 - I can get the right help if I need it (access) includes social proficiency to navigate and access health and care services that are most relevant to your needs.

 - I am involved in decisions about me (involvement) covers participation in clinical decisions and how well staff understand your wishes, fears and beliefs.

 The first two items address personal capability, while the second pair are influenced by provider engagement.
 All may be directly affected by the actions of health care providers and public health.

 Health confidence is closely related to concepts such as empowerment, perceived self-efficacy, activation, engagement and health literacy.
 It is influenced by case mix.
 People with better health tend to report higher confidence.

 The Health Confidence Score can be used both clinically or for evaluation.
 Clinically it can help tailor interventions to individual patients’ needs.
-For evaluation, it is used to track how much a programme helps people have more control over their own health.
+For evaluation, it is used to track how much a programme helps people to have more control over their own health.